About the Journal

 Submissions welcome / Single-blind peer review

-Scenarios (Formerly known as “Cartographies”)
+Scenarios (Formerly “Cartographies”)

 For more information, please contact: redazione.tecnoscienza@gmail.com